College Courses Our Students Take

 Derek Melleby (Executive Director): I have lived in Mount Joy, PA my entire life.
 I married my high school sweetheart Heidi, also a life-long Mount Joy native, and together we have three sons.
 I love basketball, reading, writing, but not arithmetic.
 My passion for OneLife stems from my life-long passion to see students learn and grow as disciples of Jesus.
 (Invite Derek to speak to your students.)

-Ken Kruithof (Chief Operating Officer): My wife, Caroline, and I met and were married in New Jersey, have 3 married children and 9 grandchildren.
-We have been living in Greenville, SC, more than 25 years as I was employed at Michelin Tire NA.
+Ken Kruithof (Chief Operating Officer): My wife, Caroline, and I met and were married in New Jersey.
+We have 3 married children and 9 grandchildren.
+We have been living in Greenville, SC, and was employed at Michelin Tire NA for more than 25 years.
 I love the Vision, Mission and Values of OneLife am excited to be part of this team and the unique manner in which OneLife is developing maturity in Christ and a Christian Worldview that will have eternal impacts.

 Peter Sullivan (Founder & CEO): My wife Debbie and I have five children.
 We have lived most of our adult lives in Greenville, SC where I spent 27 years working for and eventually owning Genesis Marketing.
 During my time at Genesis, I had the opportunity to join my kids on several mission trips.
 This ignited a growing desire to influence the next-generation to live for something bigger than themselves.
 OneLife grew out of that desire and I love being a part of what God is doing in the lives of students.